 If the answers to those questions seem a bit fuzzy in your firm, here are a few other resources you may find useful:

 What differentiates one consulting firm from the next in the eyes of a potential client?
-While positioning is quite often the root of differentiation it’s still just one aspect of what differentiates one firm from the next.
+While marketing and business strategy positioning is quite often the root of differentiation it’s still just one aspect of what differentiates one firm from the next.
 Even for the most specific business problem, clients generally have at least a handful of viable alternatives to solve it.

 Differentiation is about strategically aligning critical aspects of the firm’s business against its positioning such that it creates something unique and valuable to the firm’s ideal clients.
 That said, we can’t invest in everything.
 Generally, a firm has to make decisions about where to invest resources (and where not to) in order to build something tangibly different and uniquely valuable to its ideal clientele.

 Usually it’s some combination of these things that works:

 - Process and methodology — Maybe your firm has developed a unique process or methodology that has proven to produce tangible results against a specific set or type of business problems.
 The WorkOut methodology developed by Schaffer Consulting in partnership with GE is a good example of this.

 - Proprietary systems, data and techniques — Or, perhaps your firm has built proprietary data or systems you use in your work.
 SalesBenchmark Index literally built its entire sales and marketing consulting practice around its proprietary benchmarking data.